-- Unless the council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the council. - C Unless the council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee should contain at least one Councillor. - d The council may appoint standing committees or other committees as may be necessary, and the council:- - I. shall determine their terms of reference; - II. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - III. shall, subject to standing orders 4(b) and (c) above, appoint and determine the terms of office of members of such a committee; - IV. may, subject to standing orders 4(b) and (c) above, appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer 4 days before the meeting that they are unable to attend; - V. shall permit a committee other than a standing committee, to appoint its own chairman at the first meeting of the committee except in the instance of any finance committee where the Chair of the Council should preside; - VI. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which shall be no less than three; - VII. shall determine if the public may participate at a meeting of a committee; - VIII. shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; and

-IX. may dissolve a committee.
+- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d The Council may appoint standing committees or other committees as may be necessary, and the Council:- - I. shall determine their terms of reference; - II. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - III. shall, subject to standing orders 4(b) and (c) above, appoint and determine the terms of office of members of such a committee; - IV. may, subject to standing orders 4(b) and (c) above, appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer 4 days before the meeting that they are unable to attend; - V. shall, after appointing the members of a standing committee, appoint the chair of the standing committee - VI. shall permit a committee other than a standing committee, to appoint its own chair at the first meeting of the committee except in the instance of any finance committee where the Chair of the Council should preside; - VII. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which shall be no less than three; - VIII. shall determine if the public may participate at a meeting of a committee; - IX. shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; and - X. may dissolve a committee or a sub-committee.

-5. Ordinary council meetings
+5 Ordinary Council meetings